Cmdsa1/urlshortener/README.md

 There are 2 possible types, SQL and NoSQL databases.

-I might want to change schemas faster and NoSQL databases offer more flexibility and higher scalability.
+I might want to change schemas faster and NoSQL databases offer more flexibility and have higher scalability.

 #### Security